 Societal changes and trends such as demographic change or mentality shifts about what work means in individual life concepts are noticeable in people, in companies and also in society as a whole.
 They require new business models, innovative organisational structures as well as new skills and qualifications with regards to employees and managers.

 BMBF Research Marketing Campaign 'The Future of Work' (2019-2020)

-The research marketing campaign picks up on these topics and is expected to be launched in June 2019 as an international continuation of the BMBF's national Science Year 'Arbeitswelten der Zukunft' ().
+The research marketing campaign picks up on these topics.
+It was launched im May 2019 as an international continuation of the BMBF's national Science Year 'Arbeitswelten der Zukunft' ().
 Over a period of 18 months, the campaign will provide 10 excellent research networks with a platform to present their innovative projects for the future of work in three target countries – France, Japan and the USA – in order to win international partners.
 The project activities will be accompanied by an overarching campaign coordinated by the International Bureau of the DLR Project Management Agency.
 This will comprise central communication measures and events, both in the three target countries and in Germany.
 Buliding on the national Year of Science 2018, the research marketing campaign 'The Future of Work' focuses on the following topics:

 - Topic 1: Education and BigData